How to Increase Testosterone: A Complete Guide

 Testosterone 101: What It Does and How It Works

-Testosterone is the primary male sex hormone, or androgen, responsible for producing male sex characteristics.
+Testosterone is the primary male sex hormone, or androgen, and the main anabolic steroid your body makes naturally.

-Testosterone plays a key role in the physical development of your male features (such as your genitals).
-It’s also involved in the development of secondary sex characteristics, like your body type, voice, hairline and many others.
+Testosterone plays an important role in the physical development of your male features (such as your genitals).
+It’s also involved in the development of secondary sex characteristics, like your body type, voice, hairline, and many others.

 Not only does testosterone affect your physical appearance, but it also has a significant effect on your sexual health.
 Testosterone regulates your sex drive and helps you get and maintain an erection when you feel like having sex.

-Normal testosterone levels can vary by a significant amount.
+Normal testosterone levels can vary significantly.
 According to a study of more than 9,000 men, the normal testosterone range for healthy, non-obese men is typically between 264 and 916 ng/dL.

-Testosterone levels below this range could indicate that you have testosterone deficiency.
-This can occur for a variety of reasons, from getting older to medical conditions, certain medications and even aspects of your lifestyle.
+Testosterone levels below this range could indicate that you have testosterone deficiency or hypogonadism.
+This can occur for various reasons, from getting older to medical conditions, certain medications, and even aspects of your lifestyle.

 Exercise More Often